ICloud: iWork for iCloud

 During the 2013 Apple Worldwide Developers Conference (WWDC) keynote speech, iWork for iCloud was announced for release at the same time as the next version of the app versions of iWork later in the year.
 The three apps for both iOS and macOS that form Apple's iWork suite (Pages, Numbers, and Keynote), will be made available on a web interface (named as Pages for iCloud, Numbers for iCloud, and Keynote for iCloud respectively), and accessed via the iCloud website under each user's iCloud Apple ID login.
 They will also sync with the user's iOS and macOS versions of the app, should they have them, again via their iCloud Apple ID.

 This allows the user to edit and create documents on the web, using one of the supported browsers: Safari, Chrome, and Microsoft Edge.
 It also means that Microsoft Windows users now have access to these native –previously only Apple device– document editing tools, via the web interface.

 Photo Stream

-Photo Stream is a service supplied with the basic iCloud service which allows users to store the most recent 1,000 photos on the iCloud servers for up to 30 days free of charge.
-When a photo is taken on a device with Photo Stream enabled, it is automatically uploaded to the iCloud servers.
-From there, it becomes available for viewing and saving on the rest of the user's Photo Stream-enabled devices.
-The photo is automatically removed from the server after 30 days or when it becomes photo number 1,001 in the user's stream.
+Photo Stream was a service supplied with the basic iCloud service which allows users to store the most recent 1,000 photos on the iCloud servers for up to 30 days free of charge.
+When a photo is taken on a device with Photo Stream enabled, it automatically uploaded to iCloud servers.
+From there, it become available for viewing and saving on the rest of the user's Photo Stream-enabled devices.
+The photo was automatically removed from the server after 30 days or when it becomes photo number 1,001 in the user's stream.
 Photo Stream installed on a Mac or Windows desktop computer includes an option to have all photos permanently saved on that device.
-The service is also integrated with Apple TV, allowing users to view their recent photos wirelessly on their HDTV.
+The service also integrated with Apple TV, allowing users to view their recent photos wirelessly on their HDTV.
+In May 2023, Apple announced the discontinuation of Photo Stream, with uploads turned off on June 26, and the service turned off on July 26.